-The Finnish Association for Mental Health provides crises assistance and support in order to prevent mental health problems and suicides.
+The Finnish Association for Mental Health provides crisis assistance and support in order to prevent mental health problems and suicides.

 SOS Crisis Centre offers short term crisis counselling and guidance in crisis situations for anyone living in Finland including immigrants, asylum seekers, victims of human trafficking and undocumented immigrants.

-Crisis counselling is made in Finnish, Swedish, English and if necessary through an interpreter in the client’s mother tongue.
+We offer crisis counselling in Finnish, Swedish, English and if necessary, through an interpreter in the client’s mother tongue.
 Counselling is cost free and it’s possible to make the contact anonymous.

-In order to make an appointment a referral is not needed, only the own experience of crisis is enough.
+No referral is needed to book an appointment, only the own experience of crisis is enough.
 Common reasons for the client to seek help from the SOS center: